Sunday, February 21, 2021

 “I like your Christ, I do not like your Christians.”
 These famous words are attributed to Mahatma Gandhi.
 He saw very little of Christ in the lives of Christians.
 As Gandhi observed Christians in Europe, he saw racism and self-righteousness instead of love.
 Once he was asked to leave a church service because he was not white, and he was routinely denied rooms and tables at Christian-owned hotels and restaurants because he was a Hindu.[1]
 Gandhi saw very little of Christ in the lives of Christians.
 Unfortunately, Gandhi was not alone in his negative experience with Christians and the church.

 Today’s passage is about Christ and the Church.
 It tells us about what the church is supposed to be, and what the church can be.
 Perhaps Paul would not explicitly intend, but through his words and his life he shows us a shining example of what it means to be a church member.
 We meet the people saying, “I love Jesus, but not the church.”
-But it’s like saying, “I love your head, but the body,” because the church is the body of Christ.
+But it’s like saying, “I love your head, but not the body,” because the church is the body of Christ.
 Being a Christian and being a church member are inseparable.
 They are one and always together, like hand in glove.
 So what does it mean to be a church member?
 Today’s scripture may not give the complete picture, but it does give us a sufficient enough picture to live out our faith as a member of the body of Christ.

 Prisoner for Christ